-Originally posted in the December 5th edition of my weekly email/newsletter (still don’t have a proper name for it).
+Originally posted in the December 5th edition of my weekly email/newsletter.

-Recently, I’ve been thinking a great deal about my first comic, Secrets & Shadows, and Mega Centurions.
-Both are drawn by Dexter Wee (who did the all the covers and started doing interior art from issue #2 onward) with Kote doing the colors.
+Recently, I’ve been thinking a great deal about my first comic, Secrets & Shadows, and my most recent one Mega Centurions.
+Both are drawn by Dexter Wee (who did the all the covers and started doing interior art from issue #2 onward) with Kote doing the colors/grayscales.
 Both focus on heroes, though Mega Centurions pulled inspiration from Japanese-based Power Rangers and Voltron rather than the US-based cape superheroes of Secrets & Shadows.
 Both are fairly serious stories with moments of humor as opposed to something like Clusterf@#k.
 And I guess most importantly, both show the cost of saving the day/city/world.

 While it is much less prominent in Secrets & Shadows, we do get to see it through Joseph’s father.
 As Black Sun, he was the city’s greatest hero, the bright light that shone across the city, the benchmark for all of the other heroes.
 But in the big climactic battle, he lost his wife and killed his greatest enemy.
 Now, the city hasn’t had a supervillain in years and things are relatively peaceful but he drinks alone in his house.